 Loki Research, an Alternate Choice in Motors

-Based on the number of questions I fielded during the April high power launch, I thought I’d write a quick article on Loki motors and highlight some of the reasons you might want to consider using them.
+Based on the number of questions I fielded during the April high power launch, I thought I’d write a quick article on Loki Research motors and highlight some of the reasons you might want to consider using them.
 The question that was asked most often, was “Why Loki?”
 That’s a pretty simple question that has a slightly complex answer.
 To answer this, I will cover what I consider to be the pros for Loki motors, as well as the cons.
 For the purposes of this article, I will limit motor considerations to two, 38 and 54 mm, which are more suitable for our current fields in Frisco and Gunter.

 Loki G80 White in a scratch built 3” rocket